drcgjung/BAMMModels/README.md

 status | status in Semantic Hub | description
 ----| ---- | ---- |
-draft | DRAFT | This version of the model is under development and can change at any time. release | RELEASED | This version of the model is considered as stable and any modifications to the model trigger a new release and subsequentially a new version. deprecate | DEPRECATED | This content of this model version has reached its end-of-life and should not be used anymore because it will be deleted later.
+draft | DRAFT | This version of the model is under development and can change at any time. release | RELEASED | The version of the model is considered as stable and any modifications to the model trigger a new release and subsequentially a new version. deprecate | DEPRECATED | The version of the model has reached its end-of-life and should not be used anymore because it will be deleted later.

-The ``metadata.json`` is only relevant for model files on the branch ``main`.
+The `metadata.json` is only relevant for model files on the branch `main`.
 All other branches are development branches, and the models from these branches are therefore implicitly in status "DRAFT".

 # How to contribute
 We have a governance process for the joint development of new and updated models which we describe [in more details under this link](GOVERNANCE.md).